solidity-docs/tr-turkish/docs/types/reference-types.rst

 An array literal is a comma-separated list of one or more expressions, enclosed in square brackets (``[...]``).
 For example ``[1, a, f(3)]``.
 It can be converted to statically and dynamically-sized array if all its expressions can be implicitly converted to the base type of the array.
-In example below, the conversion is impossible because ``-1`` cannot be implicitly converted to ``uint8``.
+In the example below, the conversion is impossible because ``-1`` cannot be implicitly converted to ``uint8``.

 .. code-block:: solidity